Educational perennialism: Religious perennialism

 In the nineteenth century, John Henry Newman presented a defense of religious perennialism in The Idea of a University.
 Discourse 5 of that work, "Knowledge Its Own End", is a recent statement of a Christian educational perennialism.

 There are several epistemological options, which affect the pedagogical options.
 The possibilities may be surveyed by considering four extreme positions - idealistic rationalism, idealistic fideism, realistic rationalism and realistic fideism.

+Teaching pupils to think critically and rationally are the main objectives of perennialist educators.
+A perennialist classroom seeks to be a highly structured and disciplined setting that fosters in pupils a never-ending search for the truth.